raaulc/project-bixi/README.md

 ### Scheduling and Monitoring
 - Scheduled the pipeline to run at regular intervals to ensure the datasets are updated with the latest information.
-- Set up a trigger to run every 5 minutes, updating the files with new data from the Bixi Live GBFS feed.
+- Set up a trigger to run every 5 minutes, updating the files with new data from the bike rental Live GBFS feed.
 - Monitored the pipeline for successful execution and handled any errors or issues during the data ingestion process.